Henry-2051/programming-nixos-conf-kvm/README.md

 # programming-nixos-conf-kvm

-this is based on Andrey0189's nixos-config-reborn {github.com/Andrey0189/nixos-config-reborn}
+this is based on Andrey0189's [nixos-config-reborn](github.com/Andrey0189/nixos-config-reborn)